How Often Do We Need To Change The Cats’ Water in Their Fountain?

-Interestingly, this is a question that is asked both by cat fountain owners and people thinking of buying their first cat fountain.
+Interestingly, this question is asked both by cat fountain owners and people thinking of buying their first cat fountain.
 People who don’t have a cat fountain want to know what the commitment is going to be, and people who have one want to know what they should be doing to ensure the health of their cats.

 We have customers with two, or five and even eighteen cats.
 They, absolutely and very definitely, need to change the water in their cat fountains more often.
 Or, they need a number of cat fountains and can do them each much less frequently.

 If you begin to see foam or white bubbles on the surface of the water, it’s about a day or two past the best time to clean the fountain and change the water.
-This is normally consistent so if you changed the water six days ago and you are seeing white foam or bubbles that don’t dissipate, changing the water every four or five days will be a reliable determination.
+This is normally consistent so if you changed the water six days ago and you are seeing white foam or bubbles that are not simply the result of the water being oxygenated and don’t dissipate, changing the water every four or five days will be a reliable determination.
 The foam or white bubbles are from organic matter dissolved in the water – cat food, saliva, etc. Very likely you cat will continue to drink from the fountain with this but he would prefer not to.
 If we’ve gone a day or two too long before changing Bijou’s water, he will pause for just a moment before drinking, and will then drink but probably not quite as much.
 No doubt the water doesn’t smell and taste as fresh as he would like but is not, at this stage, harmful.
 So, though how often you need to change the water in your pet fountain is highly variable, you can know the signs and perform accordingly.

 For a general, safe rule of thumb on changing and topping off your cats water